dryror/capstone/README.md

 ### Long Term Ecological Monitoring Application

 LTEMA streamlines the process of collecting ground cover observations for BC Parks and the LTEM environmental monitoring protocols.
+Developed using Titanium and targeting the iPad, the application replaces the current pen-and-paper method of recording observations.

 #### Key Features
 - validates input on-site and in real-time